-Effect of exchange rates on cash and cash equivalents was a decrease in cash of \$0.1 million in fiscal 2013 and \$0.2 million in fiscal 2012.
-The change was primarily the result of exchange rate losses on consolidation of foreign subsidiaries and foreign denominated cash and cash equivalents.
+The effect of exchange rates on cash and cash equivalents was an increase of \$1,000 and a decrease of \$71,000 in fiscal 2014 and 2013, respectively.
+The effect of exchange rates on cash and cash equivalents results primarily from gains or losses on consolidation of foreign subsidiaries and foreign denominated cash and cash equivalents.